columbia-fsae/2021_Accumulator_Electronics/AIL+TSAL Shield/README.txt

-Include the following libraries from KiCAD Libraries folder:

-SYMBOL LIBRARIES:

-1) IRF7205TRPBF
-2) IRF7201TRPBF

-FOOTPRINT LIBRARIES:

-1) PQP1-D24-D12-D
+If all the CAD components can't be found in the 3D view is because some parts are referenced to a local folder in another system.
+They can be downladed from the "KiCAD Libraries" repository found in Sabin's CADLAB.io account.
+There is a link to such account in the team's GitHub, inside the "2021 Accumulator Electronics" repository.

 **A component was created out of this PCB.
-It can be found in KiCAD Libraries under "AIL&TSAL"
+It can be found in this very folder under "AIL&TSAL Library"